GaijinEntertainment/daScript/doc/source/reference/language/statements.rst

     stat ::= return [exp]
     stat ::= return <- exp

-The return statement terminates the execution of the current function, block, or lambda and optionally returns the result of an expression.
-If the expression is omitted the function will return nothing; return types is assumed to be void.
+The return statement terminates the execution of the current function, block, or lambda, and optionally returns the result of an expression.
+If the expression is omitted, the function will return nothing, and the return type is assumed to be void.
-Return mismatching types from same function is an error (i.e., all returns should return value of same type).
+Returning mismatching types from same function is an error (i.e., all returns should return a value of the same type).
-If function return type is explicit return expression should return that same type.
+If the function's return type is explicit, the return expression should return the same type.

 Example::